painless-software/painless-continuous-delivery/generators/README.rst

     # list all available skeleton targets (= Tox targets)
     $ tox -l
+    # list all skeleton targets for Django
+    $ tox -l -c tox-django.ini

 .. code-block:: bash

     # generate all skeletons in the ./.tox/<target>/_/ folder
     $ tox
+    # generate only skeletons for Django
+    $ tox -e django
+    # generate only the skeleton for Django 1.11
+    $ tox -e django111 -c tox-django.ini

 .. code-block:: bash